pancholo35/battleship-game/README.md

 ### **_Getting Started_**

+#### The very first thing I'll try to accomplish is building a ship and displaying it onscreen.

 #### A Trello board was used to plan this game.
 You can find it [here](https://trello.com/b/M18DDLbH/battleship)

 ### **_Screenshots_**